Human (Brandy album): Commercial performance

-Controversies
+Creative differences and label impact

-In mid-2009, Epic ended their contract with Brandy following the appointment of Amanda Ghost as the label's new president, making Human her only album with the company.
+In mid-2009, Epic ended their contract with Brandy following the appointment of Amanda Ghost as the label's new president, making Human her only album with the company, and leaving a follow-up incomplete and unreleased.
 A Los Angeles Times article later revealed Brandy's discontent with the success of the project when asked about the commercial failure of Human the following year: "It was lacking my belief in it.
 It lacked my vision.
 Pretty much bottom line, if you don't believe in something it's not going to go," she said.
 "So do I believe that Human was as creative as Never Say Never and Full Moon?
 No, I do not.
 You definitely want to put something out that's like that.
 I felt at the same time I could have had much better songs and a much better set-up."
 A statement she made during a 2010 interview with Out magazine turned out more harsh: "To hell with that album! [...]
 Where I felt creatively it could've gone and the space I was in creatively, I needed everybody around me to be in that same space.
 It would've been a different album, but with the same inspiration and same blessing for other people.
 It would've been hotter music and a hotter look."

-Blaming herself for the album's commercial results, Brandy dismissed the album as "too pop."
-With her team wanting to produce a crossover album, Brandy had felt pressured to come up with different songs.
+Blaming herself for the album's commercial results, Brandy dismissed the album as "too pop," implicitly criticizing the creative approach encouraged by her team, who had urged her to pursue a more crossover-oriented sound.
 Commenting on this decision, she later elaborated: "I was listening to the voice of my team more so than what was going on inside of me.
 With Human, I felt like I wanted to do more R&B music and that's not what we decided to do on that album."
 The debut season of her 2010 VH1 reality series Brandy and Ray J: A Family Business further revealed that the album's underperformance resulted in another argument between her and executive producer Rodney Jerkins, whose commitment to the project Brandy felt not as "creative and forthcoming" as on previous albums and that he purposefully did not put his best work in the album.
 Jerkins had distanced himself from the project following its official release, declaring his dissatisfaction with the involvement of other producers on the album.
+The dispute ultimately prompted Brandy to sever professional ties with Jerkins, and as of March 2026, the two have not collaborated again since.